ChZeman/StudioCommand/web/README.md

 - The animation is **CSS-driven** (JS only toggles a class), which keeps the code small and avoids timers.

+## Undo last reorder (Ctrl/Cmd+Z)

+Reordering a live show queue is high-stakes; a single mis-drop can be hard to spot when titles repeat.
+The UI therefore provides a single-level **Undo**:

+- The Undo snapshot is taken immediately before a reorder request.
+- After the reorder succeeds, the snapshot becomes available via the **Undo** button or the `Ctrl+Z` / `Cmd+Z` shortcut.
+- Undo is intentionally **single-level** for now: it always means "undo the last reorder".
+This keeps operator mental load low until we have real playout logs and a richer history model.

 ## Persistence